How To Light A Kitchen

 For many people, the kitchen is the hub of the home these days.
 “That’s why it has to be functional, comfortable—and tied together with the right lighting,” says San Francisco–based interior designer April Powers.
-Here, Powers, whose contemporary yet timeless designs have been featured in publications such as Architectural Digest, offers pointers on how to create optimal lighting in the kitchen.
+Here, Powers, whose contemporary yet timeless designs have been featured in publications such as Architectural Digest, offers pointers on how to light a kitchen.

 April Powers: The kitchen has become about so much more than food prep; it’s inevitably where everyone will congregate when entertaining, so it’s important that the lighting is both task-oriented as well as ambient and friendly.
 Avoid anything overly bright.
 Also, all fixtures should be dimmable so the light can be adjusted to meet specific needs.
 And since so many kitchens are located directly off a great room, it’s nice to be able to lower the lighting levels once the food prep is done.